 In early 1957, Taylor applied for a job with US major, Trans World Airlines (TWA).
 Her application was immediately rejected, simply because of her skin colour.
 This angered Taylor immensely and she was determined to fight back.
 And fight back she did, filing a complaint against TWA with the New York State Commission of Discrimination.
 No action was brought against the airline, but other companies began to re-think their policies on hiring ‘minority’ crew members.

 The first to do so was Mid-Atlantic carrier Mohawk Airlines and Ruth, along with 800 other black applicants applied.
 Taylor was the only successful candidate, and in December of 1957 she was hired.
-This was the first in a number of milestones for Mohawk and when they eventually merged with Allegheny Airlines in 1972, they had broken numerous moulds within the industry, including becoming the first regional airline to use a centralised computer reservations system, first to utilise flight simulators and the first regional carrier to inaugurate jet aircraft into service.
+This was the first in a number of milestones for Mohawk and when they eventually merged with Allegheny Airlines in 1972, they had broken numerous moulds within the industry, including becoming the first to use a centralised computer reservations system, first to utilise flight simulators and the first regional carrier to inaugurate jet aircraft into service.

 Early the following year, Taylor’s training was complete and she was ready to take to the skies.
 On February 11, 1958 history was made as Ruth Carol Taylor became the first ever African-American flight attendant, operating her flight from Ithaca Tompkins, Regional Airport to New York, JFK.